WTA 2021 Betting Guide

 WTA Tournaments, Rankings, and More

-History
+WTA Tour History

-Female tennis players were looking into the possibility of creating their own organization since the early days of tennis.
+Female tennis players had been looking into the possibility of creating their own organization since the early days of tennis.
 The need for an association such as the WTA intensified once the Open Era started.
 In the late 1960s, professional tennis players were finally allowed to compete together with amateurs, the result of which was an increase in prize money.
 The trouble was that the money wasn’t distributed equally.

 The first Wimbledon in the Open Era saw the prize money distributed in favor of men at the rate of 2.5:1.
 Billie Jean King, who won the 1968 Ladies’ Singles Wimbledon, received £750.
-In comparison, the winner of the Men’s’ Singles, Rod Laver, won £2,000.
+In comparison, the winner of the Men’s Singles, Rod Laver, won £2,000.

-One of the biggest milestones in the history of the WTA came decades after the organization was formed, when the organizers of major tournaments agreed on distributing the prize funds equally between male and female players.
+One of the biggest milestones in the history of the WTA came decades after the organization was formed when the organizers of major tournaments agreed on distributing the prize funds equally between male and female players.
 Today, equal pay in all major tennis events, including the four Grand Slams.

 WTA Rankings Explained